 * INSERTING AND DELETING

-If you want to insert text, just type it.
-Characters which you can
+If you want to insert text, just type the text.
+Characters which you

 immediately.
 Type <Return> (the carriage-return key) to insert a